ammaralmansouri/athkari/README.md

 ✅ Displays random Islamic Athkar periodically inside VS Code.
 ✅ Allows users to add new Athkar manually and save them for future use.
 ✅ Sends a notification with a random Thikr every 30 minuts.
+✅ Allow users to alter the time of showing new thikr.
 ✅ Interactive commands for managing Athkar within the editor.

 🔹 How It Works?